 Now, this best is according to their definition, not yours, so what is the best to them, might not be the best to you, about it being the best for you, let’s leave that for later.

 - They are afraid.

 If every parent will be sincere, they will admit that they are afraid.
 They have a great level of fear of about a lot of things.
-One major fear is losing us to whatever (life, wife/husband, career…) and this in turn influences a great deal of what they do, why they stand their ground over what they think is best.
+One major fear is losing us to whatever (life, wife/husband, career…) and this, in turn, influences a great deal of what they do, why they stand their ground over what they think is best.
 They can’t bear to watch us take risks anyhow.

 - They are more conscious about security than fulfilment.

 Youths are more focused on passion, dreams, ambitions and the likes; we want to pursue our dreams, do what makes us happy and what we get the highest form of satisfaction from, but parents don’t see that way.
-Their first focus is Security- financial security being the top on the list.
+Their first focus is Security- financial security being the top of the list.

-Thank God the entertainment industry is blooming now, I canimagine a father calculating how much will be entering his bank account monthly while you are busy talking about a career in comedy.
+Thank God the entertainment industry is blooming now, I can imagine a father calculating how much will be entering his bank account monthly while you are busy talking about a career in comedy.